 Scott.
 Even putting aside the numerous and repulsively ignorant 'Scott is a moron' narratives that have thankfully been overturned by Season 3, there exist fans who interpret his Thou Shalt Not KillBlack and White Morality attitude (which the narrative never fails to reward) as na´ve, pointing to all the people who died because Scott didn't advocate murdering Jackson in ostensibly cold blood after the Kanima reveal and the very real fact that it's all well and good to refuse to kill Peter when Derek's there to do it for him and not make him have to deal with the consequences of leaving the serial killer werewolf alive.
 In the second season, Scott does not have to deal with Matt, since Gerard kills him.
 Likewise, Lydia and Stiles stop the Kanima/Jackson.
 Scott also manages to dodge having to kill Jennifer, when Deucalion steps in to do it for him.
 Rather than do anything about proven murderer Deucalion, Scott also just lets him go with a warning trusting that he will not go back to killing people.
 As a rule, Scott never has to truly make life-or-death choices because the plot always conspires to give him an out or pass the responsibility onto another character.
 It would be very interesting to see how differently things would have played out if Scott did not have Derek and others to bear the weight of sin for him.

 Angst?
-What Angst?: Narrowly defied by Holland Roden who brought up to Jeff Davis that maybe Peter gas-lighting Lydia and using her as his marionette might influence Lydia's comfort levels when in the same room with him.
+What Angst?: Narrowly defied by Holland Roden, who brought up to Jeff Davis that maybe Peter gas-lighting Lydia and using her as his marionette might influence Lydia's comfort levels when in the same room with him.

 Is played straight where Peter is concerned generally.
 To watch the interactions in "Overlooked", a new viewer would have no idea that Peter was the one who turned Scott into a werewolf, or that he had (ironically) terrorized some of the same people in both the hospital and the high school much the same way that the Alphas were doing.
-Actually, Aiden and Ethan were being considerably less malicious (mostly because Ethan didn't really want to hurt anybody except Jennifer) than Peter had been in season one.
+Actually, Aiden and Ethan were being considerably less malicious (mostly because Ethan didn't really want to hurt anybody except Jennifer) than Peter had been in Season 1.
 Yet Peter is treated as an ally and Scott actually tries to protect and take care of him once he is worn down from fighting the twins.

 Played entirely straight after the events of "Motel California".
 Scott's suicide is heavily implied to be genuine, Isaac was mindfucked to the point of hiding under the bed in a catatonic state, Boyd hallucinated his dead sister and tried to drown himself, Ethan nearly cut himself in half, and Lydia had to hear the final moments of several of the past suicides in the hotel, and it's never brought up again or have any form of aftermath.